What is dehydration?

 Some beverages are better than others at preventing dehydration.
 Water is all you need if you’re planning to be active in a low or moderate intensity activity, such as walking for only an hour or less.
 If you plan to exercise longer than that, or if you anticipate being out in the sun for more than a few hours, you may want to hydrate with some kind of sports drink.
 These replace not only fluid, but also electrolytes like sodium and potassium, which are lost through sweating.
 Too much or too little sodium and potassium in the body can cause trouble.
 Muscle cramping may be due to a deficiency of electrolytes.

-Alcoholic and caffeinated beverages, such as coffee, teas and colas, are not recommended for optimal hydration.
+Beverages containing alcohol or caffeine aren't recommended for optimal hydration.
 These fluids tend to pull water from the body and promote dehydration.
 Fruit juice and fruit drinks may have too many carbohydrates, too little sodium and they may upset your stomach.

 Adequate hydration will keep your summer activities safer and much more enjoyable.
 Keep an extra pitcher of water in the refrigerator and add fresh lemons, limes, cucumber or mint for a dash of flavor.